HCSL Publications

 Snapshot

-14. Chatzimichail T. Relation: A Software Tool for Exploring the Relation between Diagnostic Accuracy and Measurement Uncertainty [Poster presentation].
-14th International Diagnostic Error in Medicine Conference, Society to Improve Diagnosis in Medicine, Evanston, Illinois, 2021.
+14. Chatzimichail T. Relation: A Software Tool for Exploring the Relation between Diagnostic Accuracy and Measurement Uncertainty Poster presented at: 14th International Diagnostic Error in Medicine Conference; Society to Improve Diagnosis in Medicine; October 25-27, 2021; Evanston, Illinois.

 Abstract